jacksonmilner/PA9.1/README.md

 The spacebar is the shoot button. the enemies will shoot towards you One hit from an enemy will be Game Over

-game must be ran in release mode
+game must be ran in release mode AND x86

 VIDEO LINK
 https://youtu.be/kfASAOec_Gs